Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 *mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite*
 * cURL - if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.

-## Developers Suite Installation: Clone With GIT or Download the ZIP File
+## Installation: Clone With GIT or Download the ZIP File
 ### Clone With GIT
 * Open your command line interface
 * Navigate to the directory where you want to create your application